sguir/ppgcourse/exercise_BP.md

 > * For the second set of simulations, we are going to use the precomputed file resulting from running the CORE model with the 100000 simulations as input.

-Copy the previously obtained results and also those precomputed for 100,000 PODs to the my_results folder in your personal computer:
+Copy the previously obtained results and also those precomputed for 100,000 PODs to the my_results folder in your laptop:

 ```bash
 scp scp user@ec2-52-16-103-220.eu-west-1.compute.amazonaws.com:home/user/Adaptive_differentiaion_and_covariates_association.SARA_GUIRAO-RICO/input/G.hgdp_pods_1000 ./my_results